-650. Accounting Seminar (1-5).
-Pr., AC 303, Graduate standing or permission of department head.
+Accounting Seminar (1-5).
+Pr., AC 303, graduate standing or permission of department head.
+A seminar for graduate students.
+Exact subject matter will be

 A seminar for graduate students.
 Exact subject matter will be announced each time course is offered.
 May be repeated with a change in subject matter.